NLnetLabs/cascade/doc/manual/source/index.rst

 Cascade
 =======

 A friendly DNSSEC signing solution written in Rust, a programming language designed for performance and memory safety.

+Cascade has the following design goals:

 Flexibility
    Run Cascade the way that you want: from a package or a Docker image,